microsoft/PowerToys/doc/devdocs/modules/launcher/project_structure.md

 ### [PowerLauncher](/src/modules/launcher/PowerLauncher)

 This is the startup project for the PowerToys Run.
-It is a WPF desktop application and follows the `Model-View-ViewModel (MVVM)` design pattern.
-Plugins play the role of `Model` and provide data to `ViewModel.`
+It is a WPF desktop application and follows the "Model-View-ViewModel (MVVM)" design pattern.
+Plugins play the role of `Model` and provide data to **ViewModel**.

 ### [PowerLauncher.Telemetry](/src/modules/launcher/PowerLauncher.Telemetry)